alexfernandez/alexfernandez.github.io/2025/on-art.md

 # The Miracle of Art

 The mere fact that feelings can be transmitted among humans is a miracle.
-According to what I know my mind is a squishy mass enclosed in a bone cage, that gets all its inputs from a bunch of wet cables.
+To the best of my knowledge my mind is a squishy mass enclosed in a bone cage, that gets all its inputs from a bunch of wet cables.
 Can it be that all outside things are just an illusion, and that I exist in isolation imagining everything else?